Devilman Crybaby: Music

+All tracks composed/produced by Kensuke Ushio, except where noted.

 Themes and analysis

 Devilman Crybaby is based on Devilman, whose main objective, according to Nagai, was to be an anti-war story.
 As such, Crybaby is a depiction of how humans can be as violent and cruel as the so-called demons.
 Heather Alexandra of Kotaku wrote that demons are the ones doing violent actions at the start, but that humans replicate their behavior as the story progresses.
-Many critics said the persecution of demons in human disguise was a metaphor for bigotry; for example, Megan Farokmanseh of The Verge commented the series is an allegory "about the cost of persecuting those we don't understand" and attacking people perceived as different.
+Many critics said the persecution of devilmen was a metaphor for bigotry; for example, Megan Farokhmanesh of The Verge commented the series is an allegory "about the cost of persecuting those we don't understand" and attacking people perceived as different.
 Alexandra stated the panic people create about demons is analogous to the actions of homophobia, transphobia, racism, or other moments people "see [other] people as the 'other'".
 Mike Toole of Anime News Network commented the anime depicts how fast people will be able to other "suspicious or abnormal" people in order to protect their own groups.
 The Decider's Eric Thurm said the mass violence reflects the anti-war narrative and that the series' "political message" is a reflection on "humanity's tendency toward paranoia and willingness to turn on others".